perigrin/the-room/_posts/2020-03-02-Building-a-Shopify-App-With-Perl-Part-1.md

 I know of at least one other person interested in this project for a non-profit.
 I also know I work a full time job *other* than this project and will eventually need help.
-So I want to ensure that the application is dead simple for someone else to get up and get running at least in a dev enviornment quickly so they can contribute as quickly as possible to the code.
+So I want to ensure that the application is dead simple for someone else to get up and get running at least in a dev environment quickly so they can contribute as quickly as possible to the code.

 This also means that there should be a robust test suite for everything.